|

 There may be a couple of obvious indices, like Perl books or OpenBSD t-shirts and the like.
 Otherwise your best bet is to check out what we look like.
 Meetings kick off at 20:00 (8pm), but people trickle in at least up to one hour later.
 Things wind up around midnight, so that people can catch the last metro.

 The food is good, although a vegetarian will have a hard time with the menu, but then again that is true for France in general, whose unwritten gastronomical motto may well be "eat meat, you feelthy foreigners."
-There is a vast range of beer, and other assorted non-alcoholic drinks.
+You can drink beer, of course, and other assorted alcoholic and non-alcoholic drinks.
 You don't have to eat -- some people come along only for dessert or not even that, but a meal and a few beers can be had for less than 30 euros.
+The food is not served before 9PM.

 Topics vary far and wide, and don't always have much to do with Perl per se.
 Regular favourites include Perl, CPAN modules, Linux, the *BSD family, apache, postfix, firewalls and network security and system administration in general.